togfoxy/TacticalGridIron/README.md

 Quarterbacks have throwing accuracy.
 Factor this into your ball placement.

 If the ball lands too close to the opposing team then the ball will be "knocked down" by that team.

-Throw distance affects accuracy.
-Short throws will be more accurate than long bombs.

 Some players are good at catching and others are not.